-F.W. de Klerk, South African Nobel Prize winner for opening government, dies at 85
+F.W. de Klerk, South Africa’s last apartheid president and Nobel Peace Prize laureate, dies at 85

 A son of a politically prominent family within South Africa’s White Afrikaner minority, Mr. de Klerk saw himself as a moderate reformer who hoped to preserve the old White-dominated political order even while loosening the reins of repression.
+He was South Africa’s last president under the apartheid system of racial segregation.

 Like Mikhail Gorbachev in his attempts to reform the Soviet Union, Mr. de Klerk unleashed a process of rapid transformation that he could not control and that inevitably led to the toppling of the old regime.
 Still, under Mr. de Klerk’s stewardship, the changes came without large-scale bloodshed, which many observers hailed as near-miraculous.

 Although he and Mandela shared the 1993 Nobel Peace Prize, the two men became bitter antagonists during the grueling negotiations over the shape of South Africa’s future government.
 At the peace prize ceremony in Oslo, though, Mandela graciously praised his fellow Nobel winner.